dawnbeen/c_formatter_42/README.md

 # c_formatter_42

-C language prettier that conforms to 42 norm.
+C language prettier that conforms to 42 norm v3.
 I know you are already a good Human norm.
 It's just for convenience.